Individual Therapy for adults and adolescents

 • Grief and Loss — The loss of a loved one is uniquely painful, sometimes to the point of being overwhelming.
 When the circumstances of the death are tragic or when there are other factors complicating the grief process, it adds a layer of complexity to an already difficult process.
 I provide a space to feel the wide range of feelings and explore the often raw thoughts that emerge in the grief process while also providing support for my client’s individual well-being.
 For those whose loved one has died from suicide or after a long and draining battle with terminal illness, this support can be especially important.

-• Professionals, Engineers, Entrepreneurs, and Graduate Students — High-achievers bring a set of strengths and experiences to therapy while also facing unique challenges related to the stress of high-stakes and competitive work and school environments.
+• Professionals, Engineers, Entrepreneurs, and More — High-achievers bring a set of strengths and experiences to therapy while also facing unique challenges related to the stress of high-stakes and competitive work and school environments.
 My collaborative approach and emphasis on effective intervention is well-suited to individuals who want to be active in addressing their challenges.
 In addition to helping address problems with mental health, I have often worked with high-achievers on performance-related issues such as performance anxiety, stage fright, social skills, and organization/time-management.

 • Attention-Deficit/Hyperactivity Disorder (ADHD) — Individuals with ADHD benefit from a combination of practical support and emotional healing.
 I balance teaching skills and strategies for getting things done with addressing harmful messages and facilitating healing.
 In short, we work to change what needs to change while helping you accept those parts of you that have been good all along.